 Montessori Studies Initiative

-The University of Hartford and the Capitol Region Education Council (CREC), through its Montessori Training Center of New England (MTCNE), have been working together to provide opportunities to educators interested in Montessori philosophy and pedagogy for many years.
+The University of Hartford and the Capitol Region Education Council (CREC), through its Montessori Training Center Northeast (MTCNE), have been working together to provide opportunities to educators interested in Montessori philosophy and pedagogy for many years.

 A new collaboration in 2010, the Montessori Studies Initiative, expands and formalizes the existing relationship with MTCNE through the Center for Learning and Professional Education in the College of Education, Nursing and Health Professions (ENHP) at the University of Hartford.
 It creates an additional graduate degree offering and establishes a research component.